techies23/wp-calypso/docs/our-approach-to-data.md

 For example, the reducer responsible for maintaining the `state.sites` key within the global state can be found in `client/state/sites/reducer.js`.
 It's quite common that the subject reducer is itself a combined reducer.
 Just as it helps to split the global state into subdirectories responsible for their own part of the tree, as a subject grows, you may find that it's easier to maintain pieces as nested subdirectories.
 This ease of composability is one of Redux's strengths.

+### Actions

+An action describes an intent to change the state of the application.
+When an action object is [dispatched](http://redux.js.org/docs/api/Store.html#dispatch) to an instance of a Redux store, the reducer function for that store is called with the action.
+Given the structure of our application state, specific subtrees can maintain their own state in response to any actions for which they are concerned.

+An action object should contain a `type` key describing the action.
+All action types are defined in [`state/action-types.js`](https://github.com/Automattic/wp-calypso/blob/master/client/state/action-types.js).
+For example, to describe the intent of changing the state to include a few new post objects, you might create an action with the type `POSTS_RECEIVE`.
+Any other relevant properties can be included in this object if they are needed by the reducer function handler.

-As you build your piece of the state and introduce new behaviors, action type constants should be added to `action-types.js` in the root `state` directory.
+As mentioned above, new actions should be added to `action-types.js`.
 Action types are considered global such that any state subtree's reducer can react to any action types dispatched through the system.
+The file should remain alphabetized, and we recommend suffixing the verb so that all actions within the same domain scope are in relative proximity.
+For example, rather than naming your actions `FETCH_POSTS` AND `RECEIVE_POSTS`, you should name them `POSTS_FETCH` AND `POSTS_RECEIVE`.

 ### Data Normalization